No products in the cart.

 As you prepare to spring clean your home, your plant care routine is no exception.
 During winter, dust settles on your green babies’ foliage as on the furniture.

-Cleaning your plant’s leaves will make them look better and helps improve new growth while removing dust.
+Cleaning your plant’s leaves will make them look better and help improve new growth while removing dust.
 You can take them to the shower or sink and use tepid water to rinse the foliage off.

 Or you can use a damp cloth to wipe the leaves down and remove the dust simultaneously.
 Please do not use harsh chemicals to leaf polish your plants to remove dust particles.
 These products will clog up the pores and harm your plants.